matitalatina/pokespeare-docker/README.md

 - *Why did you use three repositories instead of only one?* Because the CI/CD pipelines are easier to manage.
 - *I'm lazy, do you have a live website that shows this stuff?* Of course!
 Just go to [https://pokespeare.mattianatali.dev/](https://pokespeare.mattianatali.dev/).
+- *Why is the first call so slow on your website?* Because the backend is hosted on free [Heroku](https://www.heroku.com/) machine.
+It takes time to boot up.